 ACEs Trauma Screening

-Effective, Wednesday, January 1, 2020, the Alliance will cover trauma screenings on an ongoing basis for all Alliance Medi-Cal members up to 65 years of age.
+The Alliance covers Adverse Childhood Experiences (ACEs) trauma screenings on an ongoing basis for all Alliance Medi-Cal members up to 65 years of age.

 For more information regarding the Medi-Cal ACEs Trauma Screening benefit, please click here.